mewije/ansible-doc/playbook.md

 Example 3: Create a Archive File
 ```
-- name: Create a bz2 archive of /path/to/tecmint
+- name: Create a bz2 archive of /path/to/db_dir
   archive:
-    path: /path/to/tecmint
+    path: /path/to/db_dir
     format: bz2
 ```

-# Command Module
+# Lab 13 - Command Module
 One of the most commonly used modules, the command module takes the command name and later followed by a list of arguments.
 The command is a passed the same way that you’d type in a Linux shell.

 Example 1: Run a Command